carlhuda/janus/README.markdown

 * SCSS (bound to \*.scss)
 * An improved JavaScript syntax (bound to \*.js)
 * Map Gemfile, Rakefile and Thorfile to Ruby

+## Color schemes

+Janus includes a few color schemes:

+* vividchalk
+* railscasts

+Use `:color railscasts` to switch to a color scheme.